pree-dew/promql-by-use-cases/promql_for_over_time_data_selection.md

 - `rate` will give us change in metric per sec calculated over 4 times of scrape_interval.
 Multiplying by 60 will give this change in metric per min.
 Further explanation: https://github.com/pree-dew/promql-by-use-cases/blob/main/promql_for_counters.md#using-rate-on-counters
--  Aggregated the metric by label1 and label2 for each min. using sum by over 1min data receivied from rate.
+-  Aggregate the metric by label1 and label2 for each min (assuming step = 1m), using `sum by`.
 -  `max_over_time` find the series with maximum value over a duration of time specified.
 Here, it will take **xh** of data and find maximum from it.
+Depending on your step interval, it will first find ( (x * 60) / step ) data points, then find max from those data points per timeseries.

 **Example**